Create a new Process Instance.

 View the Process Instance by status.

 On the process instance page, select the “By Status” filter and choose any status from the list.
-The table will then be filtered according to your selection.
+The table will then be filtered accordingly.

-The list of process instance statuses is provided below.
+The list of process instance statuses is shown below.

 | Not Started | The Process Instance is created and not started for execution. |